 Please note that DSI will transfer the travel funds to the applicant’s institution for all of its funding instruments established to support SA’s participation in the European Union funded programmes.
 It is important for applicants to submit applications six weeks before the planned activity to have enough time to process and arrange payment.

-Facts & figures of South Africa’s participation in 2022
+Facts & figures of South Africa’s participation in 2024

-Individual participation in all Action activities
+Individual participation in Action activities

 Participation by gender